uhub/awesome-actionscript-sorted/README.md

 * [TweetCards](https://github.com/cantrell/TweetCards) - An ActionScript Twitter client that can compiled for and run on the iPhone or iPod touch.
 * [GestouchExamples](https://github.com/fljot/GestouchExamples) - Examples for Gestouch library.
 * [TouchScript.as3](https://github.com/TouchScript/TouchScript.as3) - Multitouch framework for Flash

-### Joystick

-* [Gamepad](https://github.com/iainlobb/Gamepad) - Gamepad simulates an analog joystick input using the keyboard.
-Many times when we access key presses, what we are really doing is pretending that WASD, the arrow keys or some other combination are actually a D-pad or joystick with an X and Y axis, and 1 or 2 fire buttons.
-Gamepad handles the event capture, maths and other details of this for you, so you only have to think about how you want your game to respond to this input.
-* [Advanced_Joystick](https://github.com/justjoeyuk/Advanced_Joystick) - A simple Joystick for the Starling Framework.
-Great for Mobile Use.
-* [as3-controller-input](https://github.com/arkeus/as3-controller-input) - A library to abstract away Ouya and Xbox360 input and allow you to interact with controllers in games made with Adobe Air, both on PC and on the Ouya.
-* [Virtual_Controllers](https://github.com/Pixadecimal/Virtual_Controllers) - Virtual controls for use in Flash based games on touch devices.
-Includes thumbstick and button ui elements

 ## Multimedia
 ### Camera